-However, he wouldn’t play for the franchise until 1969 as a 27-year-old rookie due to his four-year military commitment.
+However, the American football quarterback wouldn’t play for the franchise until 1969 as a 27-year-old rookie due to his four-year military commitment.

 After graduating from the U.S. Naval Academy, Staubach requested to serve his tour of duty for the U.S. Navy where he served as a Supply Corps officer in Vietnam, despite having had the option to serve in the United States.